Boring-Mind/pixofarm-assignment/README.md

-# Pixafarm Assignment
+# PixoFarm Assignment
-Assignment for a backlend developer position in Pixafarm
+Assignment for a backend developer position in [PixoFarm](https://pixofarm.com/)